shishirsuman6/Algorithmic-Trading/README.md

 # Algorithmic-Trading

+## Project Title
-# Project Title: Comparative Analysis of Trading Algorithms via Amazon Stock
+Comparative Analysis of Trading Algorithms via Amazon Stock

+## Team Members
-## Team Members: Indrajith Senevirathne, Shishir Suman, and Sujit Subhash
+Indrajith Senevirathne, Shishir Suman, and Sujit Subhash

-# Project Description/outline
+## Project Description/outline
 Four (4) parts to the project:
 1. Dual Simple Moving Average (SMA) Crossover Strategy
 2. Dual Exponentially Weighted Moving Average (EWM) Crossover Strategy
 3. Algorithmic Trading Analysis using a combination of two Trading Indicators: Stochastic Oscillator and Simple Moving Average
 4. Machine Learning Models - classification problem via Support Vector Machine (SVM), Random Forest (RF), and Gradient Boost (GB)

-# Research questions to answer
+## Research questions to answer
 The goal of this Study is to define and comparatively study multiple Algorithmic Trading Models and generate signals, and buy/sell strategies.
 Further, we ran Machine Learning models to predict the efficiency of trading decisions.

-# Datasets to be used
+## Datasets to be used
 Amazon Stock (AMZN) market data using Alpaca API daily closing price for 5 years (9/15/2016 - 9/15/2021).

-## Part 1 - Dual Simple Moving Average (SMA) Crossover Strategy
+### Part 1 - Dual Simple Moving Average (SMA) Crossover Strategy
 Extracted daily closing price and used.
 4-day moving average was selected for sma-fast.
 24-day moving average was selected for sma-slow.
 Dual SMA crossover signal generated and then it was used to generate buy/sell signals.
 Back testing and the transaction table was generated.
 Intotal with the time frame 23 transactions were recorderd.
 The metrics were generated to access the effectiveness.

-## Part 2 - Dual Exponentially Weighted Moving Average (EWM) Crossover Strategy
+### Part 2 - Dual Exponentially Weighted Moving Average (EWM) Crossover Strategy
 Extracted daily closing price and used.
 4-day moving average was selected for sma-fast.
 24-day moving average was selected for sma-slow.
 Dual EWM crossover signal generated and then it was used to generate buy/sell signals.
 Back testing and the transaction table was generated.
 Intotal with the time frame 25 transactions were recorderd.
 The metrics were generated to access the effectiveness.

-### Comparison -
+#### Comparison -
 Between the SMA and EWM dual crossover strategies, EWM dual crossover strategy has a reduced annual return, increased cumulative returns, decreased volatility, increased Sharpe ratio, and increased Sortino ratio.
 This strategy had more transactions (23 to 25, not shown) i.e., likely incur marginally increased cost.
 Bottomline: EWM Dual Crossover Strategy is marginally superior.

-## 3. Algorithmic Trading Analysis using a combination of two Trading Indicators: Stochastic Oscillator and Simple Moving Average
+### Part 3 - Algorithmic Trading Analysis using a combination of two Trading Indicators: Stochastic Oscillator and Simple Moving Average

 Create Stochastic Oscillator Model
-    Define %K Line number of periods
+1. Define %K Line number of periods
-    Calculate K Line
+2. Calculate K Line
-    Define %D Line number of Periods
+3. Define %D Line number of Periods
-    Calculate %D Line
+4. Calculate %D Line
-    Create Trading Signals
+5. Create Trading Signals
     IF %K LINE < 20 AND %D LINE < 20 AND %K LINE < %D LINE => BUY

     IF %K LINE > 80 AND %D LINE > 80 AND %K LINE > %D LINE => SELL

 Add Simple Moving Average Trading Indicators
-    Define Short Window and Calculate Fast Indicator
+1. Define Short Window and Calculate Fast Indicator
-    Define Long Window and Calculate Slow Indicator
+2. Define Long Window and Calculate Slow Indicator
-    Combine signals for Stochastic Oscillator, and Simple Moving Average using 'OR' operator
+3. Combine signals for Stochastic Oscillator, and Simple Moving Average using 'OR' operator

-Run the model and perform Backtesting
-    Run Backtesting to  generate the following for model evaluation:
+Run the model and perform Backtesting to generate the following for model evaluation:
-        Annual Returns
+1. Annual Returns
-        Cumulative Returns
+2. Cumulative Returns
-        Annualized Volatility
+3. Annualized Volatility
-        Sharpe Ratio
+4. Sharpe Ratio
-        Sortino Ratio
+5. Sortino Ratio

 Run Parameter Sweep for the combined Model
 For each combination of Parameters for the two models, run the full Trading Analysis and Backtesting to find out the Param Set which has the best Sharpe Ratio, and Cumulative Returns

-Refine The model
-    Refine the model using the Param set determined by the Param sweep exercise
+Refine The model using the Param set determined by the Param sweep exercise

-## 4. Machine Learning Models - classification problem via Support Vector Machine (SVM), Random Forest (RF), and Gradient Boost (GB)
+### Part 4 - Machine Learning Models - classification problem via Support Vector Machine (SVM), Random Forest (RF), and Gradient Boost (GB)
 Considering all three predictive models Random Forrest showed the best accuracy score (0.78) while the worst was the Support Vector Machines model (0.65).
 All models show significant trading algorithm return gains compared to the actual gains.

 ## Inputs